fishyyuser/DSA/README.md

 # DSA
-This repository undergoes frequent updates and serves as a comprehensive repository of data structures and algorithms I have personally developed and implemented in my work
+This repository, frequently updated, contains data structures and algorithms I've personally developed and implemented in my work.